 Is Boat Trailer Insurance Required, and Do I Really Need It?

 No state requires you to have boat trailer insurance, but that doesn’t mean that it isn’t a wise investment.
 As with most insurance, whether you need to insure your boat trailer really depends on many factors, including the value of the trailer, how old it is, how often you use it and whether you have the financial resources to replace it.

 Evaluating those factors can help you determine whether boat trailer insurance makes sense for you.

 How to Compare Boat Trailer Insurance Quotes

-You can meet face-to-face with an independent agent in the Trusted Choice network to get information about available coverage in your area and compare quotes on boat trailer insurance.
+You can meet face-to-face with an independent agent in our network to get information about available coverage in your area and compare quotes on boat trailer insurance.
 Your local agent can discuss your particular situation and help you determine if boat trailer insurance is right for you.

-Member agents in the Trusted Choice network are independent, which means they can research quotes from a number of insurance companies to find the right fit for you.
-Find a Trusted Choice member agent near you and get started comparing boat trailer insurance today.
+Agents in our network are independent, which means they can research quotes from a number of insurance companies to find the right fit for you.
+Find an independent agent near you and get started comparing boat trailer insurance today.